- <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/5986_screen_shot_2016-11-30_at_3.27.37_pm.rev.1480543045.png)"/>

 Lillard Science Center

-Lake Forest College is pleased to announce the opening of the Lillard Science Center.
+Lake Forest College is pleased to announce the opening of the Lillard Science Center on October 12.

 Our state-of-the-art, 130,000-square-foot teaching and research facility is a modern hub for interdisciplinary and collaborative